JSBmanD/docs/pages/deep-linking/universal-links.md

 ### Common issues that cause Universal Links to fail

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Automated Validation for Your Xcode Project"
-	You can check if your Xcode project is correctly configured by using our [Universal Links Validator](/resources/validation-tools/#universal-link-validator).
+  "title": "Automated Validation for Your Xcode Project", "body": "You can check if your Xcode project is correctly configured by using our [Universal Links Validator](/resources/validation-tools/#universal-link-validator)."
+}
+[/block]

 ##### Are you testing by manually entering into Safari?
 Universal Links don't work properly when entered into Safari.
 Use Notes or iMessage for testing.